Please make sure you meet the following requirements before downloading and running the examples.

 - Go to Tools->Options->NuGet Package Manager->Package Sources and make sure that the option nuget.org is checked

-- Example project uses NuGet Automatic Package Restore feature, therefore, you should have an active internet connection.
-If you do not have an active internet connection on the machine where examples are to be executed please check Installation and manually add a reference to Aspose.Tasks.dll in the example project.
+- The example project uses NuGet Automatic Package Restore feature, therefore, you should have an active internet connection.
+If you do not have an active internet connection on the machine where examples are to be executed please check Installation and manually add the reference to Aspose.Page.dll in the example project.

 Download from GitHub

-All examples of Aspose.Tasks for .NET are hosted on GitHub.
+All examples of Aspose.Page for .NET are hosted on GitHub.

-Extract the contents of the ZIP file to any folder on your computer.
+- Extract the contents of ZIP file to any folder on your computer.
 All the examples are located in the Examples folder.

-- The projects are created in Visual Studio 2013, but the solution files are compatible with Visual Studio 2010 SP1 and higher.
+- The project is created in Visual Studio 2019, but the solution files are compatible with Visual Studio 2010 SP1 and higher.